 As for the project profile, it will allow you to specialize in a particular area of innovation engineering.
-Within this profile, which leads to the degree of Master of Engineering (M. Eng.), you can also choose to carry out an application project or a business startup project.
+Within this profile, which leads to the degree of Master in Engineering (M. Eng.), you can also choose to carry out an application project or a business startup project.

 Master's Degree in Innovation Engineering with Thesis (research profile)

 The thesis program totals 45 credits, including 30 assigned to a research project.
 In the framework of this project, you will need to select a notion seen in your courses, transpose it to a concrete case, then propose solutions.
 For example: